Houston CityPASS: Worth It or Nah?

 Day 3 consisted of a visit to the Natural Science Museum.
 We spent hours looking through the different displays and STILL didn’t get to see them all before we left.

-The Morian Hall of Paleontology was fun!
-I mean…Who doesn’t want their picture taken with a prehistoric beast?
-The bugs trapped in amber answered a few lingering questions from my childhood viewings of Jurassic Park.
-And the cave men displays were pretty interesting too.
+The Morian Hall of Paleontology was a hit!
+The bugs trapped in amber answered a few lingering questions from my childhood viewings of Jurassic Park and the cavemen displays were pretty interesting too.

 However, our favorite exhibit was the Hall of Ancient Egypt.
 This display contained mummies that were so perfectly preserved that they still had hair!